jungaretti/spotbot/README.md

 # SpotBot

-Discord bot that lets you build a Spotify playlist
+SpotBot is a Discord bot that helps you and your friends build a Spotify playlist together.